-This large, evergreen aloe is usually single stemmed.
+This large, evergreen aloe is usually single stemmed and can grow to 7m.
 It is frost resistant, drought resistant, and is happy in the full sun or semi shade.
 The orange flowers are seen in winter and have a distinctive horizontal/slanted shape.
 Children suck the sweet nectar from the flowers which attract birds and butterflies.
 Flowers are also enjoyed by monkeys and baboon.
 The leaves are also browsed by game.It is used medicinally as the leaves and roots are used for roundworm and the dried leaves are ground for snuff.
 1 cup of chopped leaves in boiled in 4 cups of water for 10 minutes.
 It then cools and is strained and fed to horses in a bottle to treat horse sickness.
 The sap is also used for stomach ailments and for increasing milk for lactation.
 Roots produce dye.
 This is an architectural plant that will be a focal point in a garden.
 The word Aloe comes from the Greek and refers to the bitter leaf gel.
 Named for Hermann Wilhelm Rudolph Marloth ( 1855-1931) a German born botanist, pharmacist, explorer and plant collector.
 He studied pharmacy and chemistry at the universities of Berlin and Rostocka.
 He worked as a professor of chemistry at the now Stellenbosch University and he botanised widely in Namibia.
 He wrote many papers on botany and his major work was a six volume Flora of South Africa (1913-1932) He was Chairman of the Mountain Club (1901-1906)

 This aloe grows to 1m x 1m and is water wise and fast growing in a sunny spot.
 The flowers are very variable, usually being deep coral, but also pink, orange or yellow.
-It flowers in winter and attracts birds, both the insect and nectar eaters.
+It flowers in winter and spring and attracts birds, both the insect and nectar eaters.
 It is lovely in a pot or a planter box.
 The leaves are a blueish colour and have a distinctive coral coloured stripe down the edges of the leaves.
 It is ideal for small gardens or mass planting in a large garden.
 The word Aloe comes from the Greek and refers to the bitter leaf gel.

 This evergreen aloe is quite spectacular in flower as the flowers open red and then fade to white.
 It cheers up a winter garden.
 It is frost resistant, drought resistant, fast growing in the sun and attracts birds and butterflies.
 It can be used for hedging/screening, thorny barriers or containers.
 The big, beautiful bluish leaves are striking even when the plant is not in flower.
 The word Aloe comes from the Greek and refers to the bitter leaf gel.